Travel Policy

 • Travel to remote locations where payment cards are not commonly accepted

-• Group and student travel requiring cash for incidental expenses (E.g. meals, tips, etc).
+• Group and student travel requiring cash for incidental expenses (E.g. meals, shuttles, taxis, tips, etc).
 Group travel is defined as a group leader, usually a faculty, paying on behalf of students.

 • Other instances as authorized by Travel Manager and traveler's Approving Official